Official State of Rhode Island website

 Email: adam.fague@doa.ri.gov

-In the event a direct request to a facility, program, or activity manager for access to a program or activity is not resolved in a timely or acceptable manner; a complaint may be filed in writing, by email, or submitted by telephone to RIOER ADA Coordinator and sent to:
+In the event a direct request to a facility, program, or activity manager for access to a program or activity is not resolved in a timely or acceptable manner; a complaint may be filed in writing, by email, or submitted by telephone to the Non-Discrimination Coordinator using one of the following methods:

 Rhode Island Office of Energy Resources